mapnik/mapnik.github.com/_posts/2013-04-19-wkt-parsing-benchmark.md

 The results seem to indicate:

- - Concurrent does not hurt performance and rather helps.
+ - High concurrency, as you would hope and expect, does not hurt performance but rather helps.
 This is great, but not always the case in C++ when parsing strings.
 If your parsing code triggers mutex locks then concurrency like this can hurt.

  - Mapnik is more than 2x faster than GEOS for these simple [test cases](https://github.com/springmeyer/wkt-parsing-benchmark/blob/master/cases/wkt.csv).
 So, the next step here is to 1) figure out if Mapnik continues to perform well on larger WKT strings and 2) make sure we are using the GEOS API correctly.